Reynolds v. United States: Prior history

 Reynolds was indicted in the District Court for the 3rd Judicial District of the Territory of Utah under sect.
 5352 of the Revised Statutes of the United States, which stated, as quoted in the Supreme Court decision:

-Reynolds tried to have the jury instructed that if they found he committed bigamy with the only intention of following his religion, then he must be found not guilty.
+Reynolds tried to have the jury instructed that if they found he committed bigamy with the only intention of following his religion, then he must be acquitted.
 The trial court refused this request and instructed the jury that if they found that Reynolds, under religious influence, "deliberately married a second time, having a first wife living, the want of consciousness of evil intent—the want of understanding on his part that he was committing crime—did not excuse him, but the law inexorably, in such cases, implies criminal intent."

 After being found guilty by the lower court, Reynolds appealed to the Utah Territorial Supreme Court, which upheld the conviction.